 Here, you’ll be able to enjoy skiing at 10,000 feet in the Alps.
 You thought skiing in Switzerland is great?
 Wait until you’ve tried skiing at Christmas!
 It’s the best!
 Whether you ski or not, you’ll ride the electric trains that bring people up the mountains.
 You’ll pass by snow-covered evergreen trees and over stone bridges to reach a mountain landscape with unparalleled views of the Swiss and Italian Alps.
 It’s very cold here, and if you’re going to be outdoors for the sports or activities, your face is exposed.
 Score yourself a multifunctional fabric for your face to keep you warm and comfortable.

 The holiday season in Glasgow is extraordinary.
 Sure, the streets are filled with Christmas lights, there are Santas and elves everywhere, but the events during the Christmas season are unlike anywhere in the world!
-While the snow is covering the streets outside, you’ll want to visit the IRN-BRU Carnival which is the largest indoor funfair!
-You can escape the cold for a few hours and enjoy rides, games, arcade and win prizes while you tuck into delicious Scottish food.
+While the snow is covering the streets outside, you’ll want to visit the IRN-BRU Carnival, which is the largest indoor funfair!
+You can escape the cold for a few hours and enjoy rides, games, arcade and win prizes while you tuck into delicious Scottish food and sip hot chocolate!

 And when you’re ready to dive into the cold snow outside again, head over to the Christmas Markets and stock up on local delicacies and trinkets for your friends and family.
 After Christmas, don’t miss out on Hogmanay!
 It is the Scots word for the last day of the old year and is synonymous with the celebration of the New Year the Scottish way.
 Its origins reach back to the celebration of the winter solstice among the Vikings with wild parties in late December.
 Great Scott!

 Christmas in Salzburg is romantic.
 With the snow-capped mountains and the cold, icy air you’ll breathe in, it’s extremely peaceful and comforting.
-Perhaps you’ll want to take a full day trip to the Alps and ride the horse-drawn sleigh through the glorious snowy white Christmas mountains.
+Perhaps you’ll want to take a full day trip to the Alps and enjoy a horse-drawn sleigh ride through the glorious snowy white Christmas mountains.
 While on the ride, bask in the atmosphere and the views.
 You won’t see something this beautiful and exemplary anywhere else.

 Witness an array of eerily captivating folk traditions and music.
 Enthrall yourself with Salzburg Advent Singing that truly welcomes the spirit of Christmas.
 One of the music best sung is the ‘Silent Night’ which was born in Salzburg, the City of Music.
 Oh, don’t be scared if you see a Krampus statue somewhere.
 According to Austria’s deep-rooted folklore, Krampus and Perchten once roamed the streets of Salzburg to look for naughty kids.
 So, they’re pretty big ’round here!